The Cornwall We Want

 Looking after our county and its residents

-by Melanie, over 4 years ago
+by Melanie, almost 6 years ago

 Our beautiful county attracts huge numbers to its resorts and attractions; and normally that would be a boon for all of those involved in the tourist industry, I understand that our local economy is driven by visitors, but... we have so many elderly vulnerable residents in Cornwall, who are parents, grandparents and relatives to the wider community, many are scared to leave their homes and dreading the next few months.
 Already people are not giving space to others in shops, resulting in local residents feeling increasingly vulnerable.
 The co-morbidity of many of our residents puts them at a greater risk...
 Continue reading